yuriy-chumak/ol/doc/reference/pairs-and-lists.md

 =======================

 Ol provides limited support for non-functional (in sense of [paradigm](https://en.wikipedia.org/wiki/Functional_programming)) features.
 Please only use them if you know what you are doing!
-This can lead to unexpected behavior in your program.
+This can lead to unexpected behavior of your program.

 # set-car!
 `(set-car! pair obj)`, *procedure*